Drone Registration and Licensing

 Remember, even if you've been granted permission for drone operations in a specific area, the Civil Aviation Authority of Nepal (CAAN) reserves the right to revoke approval or modify conditions for safety reasons.
 Any such changes will be publicly announced through NOTAM or on an aeronautical chart.

-Additionally, the CAAN will provide written notification of any revocation or alterations to the individual who originally applied for approval or, if applicable, to the current officer of the organization responsible for drone operations.
+Additionally, the CAAN Nepal will provide written notification of any revocation or alterations to the individual who originally applied for approval or, if applicable, to the current officer of the organization responsible for drone operations.

 Safety and Privacy Concerns

 While using the drone, you must take care of the safety of other citizens.
 For example, you should check the conditions of the drone before flying it.
-Also, you need to be aware of the surroundings and the weather conditions like fog, unclear surroundings, and so on.
+Also, you need to be aware of the surroundings and the weather conditions, like fog, unclear surroundings, and so on.

 Moreover, you must respect the privacy of the individuals.
 For that, you must avoid flying drones over private properties and capturing images without consent.
 Some of the guidelines to ensure the privacy of individuals and property and avoid unnecessary legal actions are given below.